 Everything you need to know...

-- Engage in exciting live, engaged projects collaborating with local and international communities, organisations and architects.
+- Engage in exciting projects alongside diverse communities, organisations and architects.

 How you learn